Content

 1.

-Identify significant dates, people and themes in the history of Christian movements for social change since 1830.
+Identify significant dates, people and themes in the history of Christian movements for social change between 1800 and 1970

 2.